 |Tax on before-tax contributions if no TFN is supplied:||47%||47%|

-From 1 July 2019 you can use the unused portion of the concessional contributions cap from up to five previous financial years, if your total superannuation balance is less than $500,000 on 30 June of the previous financial year.
-For example, if your concessional contributions in the 2019/2020 financial year totalled $15,000, you could carry the additional $10,000 over to the 2020/2021 financial year which means you can contribute up to $35,000 under the concessional cap in the 2020/2021 financial year.
+From 1 July 2019, you can carry forward any unused portion of the concessional cap from up to five previous financial years if your super account balance is less than $500,000 on 30 June of the previous financial year.
+Unused concessional contribution cap amounts starting from the 2018/2019 financial year may be carried forward in this manner.
+For example, if your concessional contributions in the 2020/21 financial year totalled $15,000, you can carry an additional $10,000 over to the 2021/22 financial year, which means you can contribute up to $37,500† under the concessional contributions cap in the 2021/22 financial year.

 What happens if you go over the concessional contributions cap?

-If you go over the concessional contributions cap, the excess contributions will get taxed at your marginal tax rate, plus Medicare levy and incur an interest charge.
-You can withdraw up to 85% of your excess contributions, but they will still be taxed at your marginal tax rate less a non-refundable tax offset of 15% (because you have already paid tax on this money), plus Medicare levy and the interest charge.
+If you go over the concessional contributions cap, the excess contributions will get taxed at your marginal tax rate, plus Medicare levy.
+You can withdraw up to 85% of your excess contributions, but they will still be taxed at your marginal tax rate less a non-refundable tax offset of 15% (because you have already paid tax on this money), plus Medicare levy.
 Any excess before-tax contributions not released count towards your after-tax contributions cap.

 Tax on after-tax (non-concessional) contributions

 After-tax contributions (also known as voluntary super contributions) are extra super contributions you make from your take-home pay, including any contributions you make for your partner.
 You can only make after-tax contributions if we have your tax file number.